hpc2n/intro-git/scripts/5.branches/LECTURE.md

 <!-- .slide: style="font-size: 32px;" -->

 * Create a new branch, then switch to that branch
-* Make some changes - add files and text <!-- .element: class="fragment" -->
+* Make some changes - add files and text ( > overwrites or are suitable for new file) <!-- .element: class="fragment" -->
 * Stage the file and commit it <!-- .element: class="fragment" -->
 ```shell
 $ git branch cool-feature